jeewonkimm2/jeewonkimm2/README.md

 👋🏼 Hi, there!
 My name is Jeewon Kim.

-👀 I’m interested in data.
+👀 I’m interested in data, and extracting insights from it.

 👩🏻‍💻 I’m currently learning Information Technology and Management in Seoul National University of Science and Technology, and Information Technology Management for Business in Northumbria University as a dual degree.

-🇰🇷 I’m based in Seoul, South Korea now, but my hometown is Mokpo, South Korea.
+🇰🇷 I’m currently based in Seoul, South Korea, and my hometown is Mokpo, South Korea.

 🇬🇧 I lived in London, United Kingdom for 2 years (2019-2021).